eannoni/duckql/README.md

 // ]
 ```

-In the above, `ddllm` will do the following:
+In the above, `duckql` will do the following:

 1) Check that users is a valid table that it knows about
 2) Check that the "name" field is valid on the users table